olivierlabayle/WDL-GWAS/docs/src/tutorials/ukb_run.md

 | Total | 2 days | 40 minutes | £150 |

 !!! warning
     Body mass index has many significant loci across the genome, making this run quite expensive.
 This is because each of them will be fine-mapped.
-For a cheaper run, restrict the following analysis to colorectal cancer or any trait of interest to you.
+For a cheaper run, restrict the following analysis to colorectal cancer or any trait of interest to you which should cost about £40.

 ## Creating the Covariates File